IN FALL 2014 WE WILL GO ON AN OVERNIGHT FIELD TRIP TO BIOSPHERE 2. If you have a class that Friday, you’ll receive a dean’s excuse.

 Failure is a big part of success….
 If you’re not failing all the time,

 you’re not creating a situation where you can get super lucky.…

 You have to go into (a story) knowing that you’ve got to get rid of

 a lot of crap before you’re going to get to anything that’s special.

 And you don’t want to be making mediocre stuff.

 —Ira Glass, This American Life (PRI)

-- Communicate science clearly and succinctly to the public without dumbing it down.
+- Communicate science clearly and accurately to the public without dumbing it down.

-- Gather, evaluate and organize information in ways that will produce accurate, comprehensive science stories for newspapers, magazines and/or online publications.
+- Gather, evaluate and organize news and information in ways that produce accurate, impartial science stories for newspapers, magazines and/or online publications.